There’s a good chance that as a creative entrepreneur, you didn’t start your eCommerce store excited to take on the bookkeeping.

 Because the date you receive cash into your bank account isn’t the same as when the transaction occurs, recording revenue isn’t as simple as tracking it when the cash hits your account.

-The first solution is to use a third-party app to pull in sales data.
+- Use a third-party app to pull in sales data.
 You can configure this to pull in for a specified period, such as every month.

-The other solution is to use the Sales Report from Shopify.
+- Use the Sales Report from Shopify.
 You’ll find this under Analytics > Reports > Finances > Finances Summary.

 Using this method, record revenue, discounts, etc as per the sales report as a journal entry in Quickbooks Online.
 All cash received from different sources should first be added to a clearing account.
 You would then apply the cash received in the clearing accounts to this revenue.